Coherent control of a superconducting qubit using light

-\section{Transducer-qubit interconnect}
+\subsection{Transducer-qubit interconnect}

 We use the transducer to control a SC qubit using microwave signals generated by the transducer from optical inputs.
 Here, we drive an aluminum split-transmon qubit through the readout resonator.
 We operate the transducer in a classical red pumping regime to coherently convert an optical tone (idler) into a microwave tone in an interaction mediated by a strong optical pump using the pulse sequence depicted in Figure \ref{fig:qubit}a.
 Here, an arbitrary waveform generator (AWG) triggered by the qubit control board (Radio Frequency System on a Chip, RFSoC) is used to gate the optical pulses used to generate the microwave drive signal.
-The RFSoC then sends a readout pulse to the qubit to measure the qubit state after excitation.
-The optical pulse length is chosen to be much longer than the microwave resonator linewidth ($\tau_{mw}\approx$ 10 ns) so the generated microwave pulse width matches the optical pulse.
-We use a 100 $\upmu$s repetition time between events to be consistent with baseline, traditional RF qubit measurements (see Extended Data Fig. \ref{fig:bringup}) while maintaining a low bath temperature (T$\approx$14 mK).
+The RFSoC then sends a readout pulse to the qubit's readout resonator to measure the qubit state after excitation.

+We apply square optical pulses of length ($\tau_p$) much longer than the optical resonator linewidth ($1/\kappa_{\pm}\approx$ 15 ns, $\tau_p>70$ ns), which approximates an asymmetric Gaussian output microwave pulse (Sup. \ref{sup:shaping}).
+For each measurement, we use a 100 $\upmu$s repetition time between events to be consistent with baseline, traditional RF qubit measurements (see Extended Data Fig. \ref{fig:bringup}) while maintaining a low bath temperature (T$\approx$14 mK).

 We perform qubit spectroscopy and Rabi oscillation measurements.
-We first perform continuous wave (CW) qubit spectroscopy using a CW microwave tone generated by the transducer to excite the qubit population (Fig \ref{fig:qubit}b) to verify excitation transfer between the transducer and qubit and determine the transducer output power needed to excite the qubit.
-We fit a Lorentzian to extract the qubit linewidth $\kappa_q/2\pi$ = 645 kHz.
+We first perform continuous wave (CW) qubit spectroscopy using a CW microwave tone generated by the transducer ($\omega_{MW} = 2\pi\times 3.703$ GHz) to excite the qubit population (Fig \ref{fig:qubit}b) in order to verify excitation transfer between the transducer and qubit and determine the transducer output power needed to excite the qubit.